Suspence00/HelvaultCSV-Converter/docs/README.md

 ## Part 4.
 To be continued

 I will probably spend a bit more time on this to get it so I can convert the Helvault CSV to something Deckbox.org friendly, as that is my main end goal from this.
-Otherwise, just a fun example of how 20 minutes of scripting can save you $8 with only a smidge of brain damage caused in the process.
+In the meanwhile, I commented out the script and it's on the main repo page if anyone ever finds themself in the need of this.
+Otherwise, just a fun example of how 20 minutes of scripting can save you $6 with only a smidge of brain damage caused in the process.